faustbrian/throw/docs/error-context.md

----
-title: Error Context
-description: Add structured debugging information to exceptions using context, tags, and metadata.
-This makes error tracking, logging, and monitoring significantly more effective.
----

 Add structured debugging information to exceptions using context, tags, and metadata.
 This makes error tracking, logging, and monitoring significantly more effective.

 ## Overview